Black History Month

 For the latest on national and international events, movies, television, music, sports, and more, check out the Scholastic Kids Press Corps homepage.

-Before April 15, 1947, major-league baseball was a game of one color.
-Sixty years later, baseball is celebrating the man who broke that color line, Jackie Robinson.
+Before April 15, 1947, major-league baseball was a game of one color, until Jackie Robinson broke that color line.

 Like Amelia Earhart in her day, Chrystal Cole knew early on that she had to fly.